Follow these tips to help reduce your risk of a severe allergic reaction at home and when you go out.

 Taking anti-allergy medications before exercising won’t prevent a severe allergic reaction.

-3. Wear a Medical Identification bracelet and always carry a card that lists your medical information.
+2 Wear medical identification and carry a card that lists your medical information.

 It’s not easy keeping track of your allergy triggers.
-And you may not be able to tell others how to inject EpiPen® during a severe allergic reaction.
+And you may not be able to tell others how to use EpiPen® during a severe allergic reaction.

 Take the time to educate family and friends about your severe allergic reactions and what to do in the event of an emergency.

 4 Carry EpiPen® with you at all times.

 Ask your healthcare provider to write additional prescriptions so you can keep an EpiPen®

 If you’re at risk of having a severe allergic reaction, it’s important to have easy access to an EpiPen® Auto-Injector wherever you go.